 First a little Facebook diatribe: we’ve been hearing from folks who no longer see our posts or Instagram pics hitting their Facebook feed and have learned that FB made a few changes, so if you’d still like to see our posts in your feed again, just take a second to do this:

 - Hover over the button that says “Liked”

 - Make sure the box next to “show in news feed” is checked.
 If it isn’t, just check it.
 Then everything should permanently show up in your feed again.
 Sorry for the trouble!

 And now back to our regularly scheduled blogging…

-In case you missed the post where the tale of “removing the dated tree border that makes us sing that song from The Lion King in our master bathroom” began (more on that here), we thought we’d share a few refresher pics.
+In case you missed the post where the tale of “removing the dated tree border that makes us sing that song from The Lion King in our bathroom” began (more on that here), we thought we’d share a few refresher pics.
 Exhibit A: the aforementioned tree-tile border that encircles the entire room, on all four walls – over and over again.